2002 Italian Grand Prix: Warm-up

 On race morning, a half-hour warm-up session was held in warm, sunny weather.
 Ralf Schumacher led with a lap time of 1:24.480, followed by Barrichello, Montoya, Michael Schumacher, Räikkönen, Panis, Massa, Coulthard, Salo and Heidfeld in positions two to ten.
 There were no major incidents during the session.
 Sato made a slight driver error and ran off the track at Parabolica corner while Barrichello outbraked himself and ended up in the gravel trap at Curva del Vialone turn.
-Villeneuve stalled after exiting the pit lane, forcing him to push his car into the pit lane so his mechanical could retrieve it, and Salo had a probable gearbox issue.
+Villeneuve stalled after exiting the pit lane, forcing him to push his car into the pit lane so his mechanics could retrieve it, and Salo had a probable gearbox issue.